crpytoscooby/kadamvivah/README.md

-# KadamVivah - Marathi Matrimony Website
+# KadamVivah - Maratha Matrimony Website

-A free, modern matrimonial platform for the Marathi-speaking community.
+A free, modern matrimonial platform for the Maratha-speaking community.
 Built with React, Vite, and Tailwind CSS.

 ## 🌟 Features